 Supporters of $25 or more will receive 5 postcards created from photographs of our 2019 Japan trip as a thank you gift.

-Urushi lacquered or milk painted cups and bowls are available to pre-order and will be sent as they are completed between Spring and Autumn 2019.
+Urushi lacquered or milk painted cups and bowls, and Urushi or oil finish soup spoons are available to pre-order and will be sent as they are completed between Spring and Autumn 2019.